-As of March 31, 2001, we had approximately 3,900 employees, including more than 200 science professionals with advanced degrees including D.V.M.s, Ph.D.s and M.D.s.
+As of March 31, 2001, we had more than 4,000 employees, including more than 200 science professionals with advanced degrees including D.V.M.s, Ph.D.s and M.D.s.
 Our employees are not unionized in the United States, though we are unionized in some European locales, consistent with local custom for our industry.
 We believe that we have a good relationship with our employees.